DiUS/homeassistant-powersensor/docs/source/data.rst

 Virtual Household
 ------------------
-Built on top of the sensors, the API provided by `powersensor_local <https://github.com/DiUS/python-powersensor_local>`_ provides a ``virtual household``.
-This view is captures the key data most users want to capture at the household level.
+Built on top of the sensors, the API provided by `powersensor_local <https://github.com/DiUS/python-powersensor_local>`_ provides a "virtual household".
+This view captures the key data most users want to capture at the household level.
 This includes

+* Total home energy usage
 * Energy imported from the grid
-* Total home energy usage
-* Energy exported to the grid (from solar , if available)
+* Energy exported to the grid (from solar)
 * Total solar production

 as well as the corresponding instantaneous power consumption/production.

+For installations lacking solar, the generation related entities will not be available.

 .. note::